Flow control in Visual Basic 6.0

 Next

-The usage of the For Each
+The usage of the For Each statement is straightforward.

 The planets is the array, that we iterate through.
 The planet is the